iListen2Sound/OBS_Control_API/README.md

         - Start recording
         - Stop recording
         - Toggle recording
+        - Save screenshot
-    - what duration do you want for the haptic feedback every time the recording state changes (Set to 0 to disable)?
-This includes the following events:
+    - what duration do you want for the haptic feedback after a key binding action is successful (Set to 0 to disable)?
-        - recording started
-        - recording stopping
-        - replay buffer saved

 The **default configuration** is set to automatically start the replay buffer when the client connects, save the replay buffer when the two buttons on the left controller are pressed (no binding for the right one), and it will give haptic feedback as confirmation that the clip was successfully saved.